 Guide to camping in Singapore

 1. Permits at the ready!

 In true Singapore style, you have to apply for a permit to do an overnight camping stay.
 Luckily, it’s a simple process that can be done from any AXS station or online via NParks.
 Planning a BBQ?
 Barbecue pits are a bonus – you’ll need a separate booking.

-Take note: camping permits are required on both weekdays and weekends, including public and school holidays and the permit counts the number of days your tent is pitched, not the number of nights you stay over.
-It’s always better to plan ahead so do make a booking at least three days in advance.
+Take note: camping permits are required on both weekdays and weekends, including public and school holidays.
+Oh, and the permit counts the number of days your tent is pitched, not the number of nights you stay over.
+Tip: plan ahead and make a booking at least three days in advance to avoid disappointment!